Cache Volumes

 Garbage Collection

-Namespace employs intelligent garbage collection strategies to maintain optimal cache performance and prevent uncontrolled growth that could lead to cache misses.
-Current garbage collection policies:
+Namespace employs intelligent garbage collection strategies to maintain optimal cache performance and prevent exceeding cache size that could lead to cache misses.

 • Docker Image caching